mandresyandri/qr-code-page/README.md

 > My target : Become a datascientist but I'm a web dev evangelist

 ## Why this repo ?
+Now, I'm building my own portefolio.
+Now, I rush all challenge available on [FrontendMentor](https://www.frontendmentor.io/). <br>
-In this repo I upload all file of [this challenge](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H) of Frontend Mentor.
+In this repo I upload all file of [this challenge](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H) of Frontend Mentor. <br>
+It's a part of my portefolio and this challenge is hosted in [vercel](https://vercel.com/)

 ## Some remarks or advices ?
-Contact me in private
+Contact me in private 😉
 <u>Mail :</u> [mandresy.andriantsoanavalona@gmail.com](mailto:mandresy.andriantsoanavalona@gmail.com)<br>
 See you next week for the next challenge ;)